jsquyres/ompi/docs/faq/general.rst

 Absolutely.

-*NOTE:* We are not lawyers and this is not legal advice.
+.. note:: We are not lawyers and this is not legal advice.

 Please read the :doc:`Open MPI license </license>` (the BSD license).
 It contains extremely liberal provisions for redistribution.